dww100/nc3rs-r-tutorial/docs/advanced_graphing.md

 This was originally used as a challenge in the Harvard tutorial available [here](http://tutorials.iq.harvard.edu/R/Rgraphics/Rgraphics.html).
 It is well worth checking out that tutorial to get a better understanding of the steps used here to build up the graph.

+As we progress we will also introduce some new concepts in *R* which are useful beyond there relevance to making this graph.

 ## Obtaining the data

 We can load the data the graph is based on directly from the tutorial website using: